Current IGHN Board Members

 Brynne has been a member of the IGHN since 2011, providing a focus on student engagement and activities.
 Professionally Brynne is a health researcher on maternal and child health and community systems strengthening within low income countries.
 She specifically focuses on operations research with NGOs using implementation science technique, specifically realist evaluation, to improve programme understanding and effectiveness.
 She has lead projects and conducted research across a variety of settings including: Uganda, Tanzania, Kenya, Turkey, and Iraq.
 She also has consulted for several international NGOs for the development of M&E tools and final evaluations.
 Brynne teaches on the MSc in Global Health in Trinity College and in Kimmage on their Health and Development Module.
 She is currently an Irish Research Council Marie Skłodowska-Curie Actions (MSCA) COFUND Postdoctoral Fellow on the CAROLINE programme, partnering with Concern Worldwide and Kenya to understand how community mobilisation contributes to behavioural change within Kenya.

-Rosie James, IGHN Board Member
+Rosie James, IGHN Board Member and Student Outreach Team Coordinator

 - Rosemary James – NUI Galway, Association of Medical Students Ireland (AMSI)